Show us the lower price and we'll do more than match it, we'll beat it! Learn More

 Russia Bypass Option

 Most nationalities will require a separate visa for Russia.
 If you would like to bypass the Russia section of this tour we can provide you with hotel accommodation in Helsinki and Tallinn, ferry transport between the two cities and all transfers.
 Please note for this portion of the tour (Day 7-9) you will be unescorted.
-To add this bypass to your booking please indicate this in the special notes box/field on checkout or email us, and we will send you the full information and confirm the price.
-Please note, the bypass option must be added to your booking at least 45 days before the tour departs.
+To book the Northern Explorer with the Russia bypass please click here.

 Save - without compromising on quality - by booking directly with the leading tour operator